 Hertfordshire LMC Committee

 Herts LMC Committee is the representative forum for all GPs in the Hertfordshire area.
-It is chaired by Dr Bethan Rees with 24 members drawn from each locality across Hertfordshire.
+It is chaired by Dr Violaine Carpenter with 28 members drawn from each locality across Hertfordshire.

 The LMC Consultation